patternex/patternex-feed/README.md

 ![Domain detection initiative](figures/dd_logo.jpg)

-We provide a list of malicious domains identified with one of our machine learning models.
+We provide a list of malicious domains identified with one of the machine learning models developed at PatternEx.
 The list is updated on a daily basis and reports malicious domains weeks before they are flagged on any other blacklist.
 The feed is released as a set of csv files, each with a maximum of 100K domains, where each line shows:
 - the detection date (yyyy-mm-dd)
 - the reported domain (for instance windowdowngradegreataflash[.]icu)
 - the category (currently we are reporting social engineering domains)